DataDome/public-scala-jvm-benchmarks/README.md

 Fill in the correct JVM addresses in settings/config.properties.

 You will also need Scala and sbt installations, which you can also get through SDKMAN.
+Azul Prime is not available through SDKMAN and must be installed separately.

 In order to plot the graphs, you'll need to install R. On Ubuntu:
 ```